 New applicants must apply to either the Clinical or Clinical-Development programs and indicate their interest in the Clinical Neuropsychology Stream.
 Admission to the stream is dependent on admission to one of the Clinical areas.
 For admissions queries, please email firstname.lastname@example.org.
 To apply online, please visit How to Apply.

 The Graduate Program in Neuropsychology (Adult Clinical) received accreditation by the Canadian Psychological Association (CPA) for the period of 2016-2019.
 The Graduate Program in Neuropsychology (Clinical-Developmental) received accreditation for the period of 2017-2022.
-Note that the American Psychological Association does not offer accreditation for any psychology programs in Canada.

 In 2017, the Clinical Neuropsychology faculty voted to merge the Clinical and Clinical-Developmental Neuropsychology streams into a single stream, while preserving the specialized training of the host programs.
 The merged Clinical Neuropsychology stream applied for accreditation in fall of 2019.